-3) Diagramatic: concept, parti, and design-development; program distribution, dynamics & circulation; geometric organization, proportional systems, orientation; materials & systems; design language.
+3) Diagramatic: concept, parti, and design-development; program distribution, dynamics & circulation;

 Make sure the final presentation of your design ideas is complete, convincing and professional.
 Plan ahead to make sure all drawings, models and diagrams get done by the time the project is due.
 Work within the time constraints to maximize the expression of your ideas.
 Make sure that your final products represent all of your ideas, without too much repetition, without needing to embellish too much with words.
 Make sure each drawing or model says something distinct and important.
 If it's superfluous, leave it out.
 Make sure your verbal presentation is SHORT and to the point.
 Make sure to outline your main points in advance.